wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_yml.md

 ```

 The name of the family to associate with the action is listed under
-'actions'.
-The family is defined under 'condaFamilies' at root level
+`actions`.
+The family is defined under `condaFamilies` at root level
-in pipeline.yml, or in a shared environment file.
+in _pipeline.yml_, or in a shared environment file.
 Indeed, the point
 of calling families by name is that they can be shared easily.

-If the 'environment' key is not null, it is used as the name of
+If the `environment` key is not null, it is used as the name of
 the environment directory, otherwise a unique name is derived
 from a hash of the environment contents.

 ### optionFamilies

-You expose options settable by the user via the optionFamilies key,
+You expose options settable by the user via the `optionFamilies` key,
-in a format that directly mirrors condaFamilies, except that now
+in a format that directly mirrors  `condaFamilies`, except that now
 the family lists options with the obvious set of keys below:

 ```yml